 What increases the risk of poverty?

 The statistics show that a child is at greatest risk of poverty if they live in a family where no one works, however a substantial and growing number of poor children are living in families where at least one a parent is in paid employment.
-In 2011, nearly two thirds of poor children were living in families where someone was in work.
+In 2013, over two thirds of poor children were living in families where someone was in work.
 Other risk factors for ending up living in poverty include:

 - Living in a lone parent family

 - Living in a larger family with 3 or more children